lisatitshall/UK-seafood/README.md

   - Out purchases slow but steady increase from 44bn to 57bn
   - Exports from 470bn to 420bn (ups and downs, could be related to production/weather)
   - Consumption from 380bn to 480bn (sharp increase between 2019 and 2020, slow increase rest of time)
-  - Look at percentages for this but initially looks like imports are decreasing as consumption is increasing
 - How many species do we have data for?
 How many species do we have all fields for?
-  - 73 unique species.
-Only "Other marine fish" has data for all fields
+  - 79 unique species.
+No species have data for all fields.
-  - If we look for one non-null production value and one non-null consumption value we only get 8 species in all years that don't have this data: brill, char, gurnard, lemon sole, pilchard, sand eel, whelk and witch.
-So 65 species have production/consumption data for at least one year.
+  - If we look for one non-null production value and one non-null consumption value we only get 8 species in all years that don't have this data: brill, char, gurnard, lemon sole, pilchard, sand eel, whelk and witch (plus the new detailed species we created e.g. fish dish other).
+So most species have production/consumption data for at least one year.
 - Has species data changed over time?
 Could the Brexit deal be affecting some of this?
   - Aquaculture of shellfish/molluscs has halved between 2009 and 2020.
 A lot of this is due to mussel production.
   - Consumption of fish products more than doubled between 2019 and 2020 (home/out purchases didn't show the same trend)
 - For consumption / purchases how many grams per person?
 Does the NHS make recommendations about quantities of fish?
+  - Consumption per person is around 117g and doesn't change much over the years except for an increase in 2020.
+However, the population number would include adults and children.
+The NHS suggest we should have 2 portions of fish a week totalling 280g.
+Purchases per person is around 160g and also doesn't change much over the years.
 - How much of our consumption is of the big five fish?
 Has this changed over time?
+  - Over all years we've consumed 3128bn grams of the big five and about half as much of other fish (1605bn)
+  - About two thirds and hasn't changed much over time.
+Did in 2020 but this was due to more consumption of fish dishes.
 - How much of our consumption is of fish products rather than whole fish?
 Note: ISSCAAP Product includes ready meals, caviar, dips, pastes, fishcakes and fish in sauce.
+  - About 12% of consumption is fish products except for in 2020 when it was 27%.
 - How much of the big five are we importing?
 What other fish are we exporting and in what quantities?
+  - About two thirds of the fish we import is of the big five.
 - Where are the biggest differences between what we produce and consume?
-  - Overall, we're purchasing more than we produce (the same doesn't apply for consumption)
+  - Overall, we're purchasing more than we produce (consumption figures are the same as production)
-  - We're purchasing/consuming more lean fish than we're producing
+  - We're purchasing/consuming more lean fish than we're producing and purchasing/consuming less shellfish and oily fish than we're producing
-  - Big discrepancies between consumption/production values for different fish species.
-Need to investigate this and why it might be happening.
-One notable is lack of purchase date for shellfish/crustaceans.
 - Is there a difference between the fish being consumed within / outside the home?
 - Does the data mention where products are being imported from?
+  - No
 - Is there any data on fish stocks / sustainable fishing?
+  - Not here, would need to get this elsewhere
 - Is there any data on carbon emissions of producing and trading fish?
+  - Not here, would need to get this elsewhere
 - Would it be possible to compare this data with another country?

 ### Data Transformation